 As part of those efforts, USC is playing a leadership role on the National Academy of Sciences, Engineering, and Medicine’s (NASEM) Action Collaborative that was established in 2018 following a NASEM report that recommended widespread efforts that go beyond legal compliance to ensure culture changes that will reduce sexual and gender-based harassment in higher education.
 The Action Collaborative consists of representatives from colleges, universities, and other research and training programs.

-Within USC itself, there have been two significant efforts to address harassment and equity stemming from the University’s involvement in NASEM.
-As previously noted, the University established a working group consisting of administrators, faculty, and staff that meets regularly to manage the University’s NASEM participation and efforts, as well as develop training, programs, infrastructure, and awareness of efforts within the University to address these important issues.
-The group is charged with developing recommendations for cultivating a culture and environment at USC in which sexual harassment is not tolerated, where reporting of harassment is encouraged and expected, and where reports and instances of harassment are handled appropriately.
+Within USC itself, there have been two significant efforts to address gender-based harassment and equity stemming from the University’s involvement in NASEM.
+As previously noted, the University established a working group that consists of faculty, staff, and students that meets regularly to manage the University’s NASEM participation, with a focus on developing training, programs, infrastructure, and other resources to address these important issues and to raise awareness of these resources in the USC community.
+The group is charged with developing recommendations for cultivating a culture and environment at USC in which sexual and gender-based harassment is not tolerated, where reporting of harassment is encouraged and expected, and where reports and instances of harassment are handled appropriately and with care and compassion.

 The working group is currently co-chaired by Dr. Maria Guadalupe Maldonado, Clinical Assistant Professor of Family Medicine and Director of the Center for Gender Equity in Medicine and Science, and Catherine Spear, Vice President for USC’s Office for Equity, Equal Opportunity, and Title IX (EEO-TIX).